Annual Meeting Sessions and Events

 Roundtable for Community and Two-Year Colleges

 This interactive session will provide an opportunity to brainstorm and discuss ideas and best practices relevant to community and two-year colleges.
 Participants will be encouraged to share information gleaned from their own experiences.
-Ample time for consideration and discussion will be provided.
 Attendance is open to all interested individuals.

 Roundtable for Non-Degree-Granting Institutions

 This interactive session will provide an opportunity to brainstorm and discuss ideas and best practices relevant to non-degree-granting institutions.
 Participants will be encouraged to share information gleaned from their own experiences.
-Ample time for consideration and discussion will be provided.
 Attendance is open to all interested individuals.

 Annual Meeting Registration